colinpaicemq/MQTools/README.md

     in yaml format
     * **diff** takes a list of *.yaml files (eg for queues) and compares the options so you can see what attributes are different.
+      ```
-      * ./queues/CP0000.yml ./queues/CP0001.yml : Q_NAME CP0000 / CP0001
+      ./queues/CP0000.yml ./queues/CP0001.yml : Q_NAME CP0000 / CP0001
-      * ./queues/CP0000.yml ./queues/CP0001.yml : Q_DESC Main queue /
+      ./queues/CP0000.yml ./queues/CP0001.yml : Q_DESC Main queue /
-      * ./queues/CP0000.yml ./queues/CP0001.yml : MAX_Q_DEPTH 2000 / 5000
+      ./queues/CP0000.yml ./queues/CP0001.yml : MAX_Q_DEPTH 2000 / 5000
-      * ./queues/CP0000.yml ./queues/CP0001.yml : Q_DEPTH_HIGH_EVENT ENABLED / DISABLED
+      ./queues/CP0000.yml ./queues/CP0001.yml : Q_DEPTH_HIGH_EVENT ENABLED / DISABLED
+      ```
     * **standards** reads the specified *.yaml files and checks the parameters to ensure they meet the specified standards
+      ```
-      * queues/CP00000.yml MAX_MSG_LENGTH 4000 Field in error.
+      queues/CP00000.yml MAX_MSG_LENGTH 4000 Field in error.
 It should be greater than 4194304
-      * queues/CP00000.yml MAX_Q_DEPTH 5000 Field in error.
+      queues/CP00000.yml MAX_Q_DEPTH 5000 Field in error.
 It should be greater than 9999
+      ```

   * **appltag**.
 This summarises the output of the dis qstatus(queue*) type(handle) and give a count of unique queue,  userid, applytag.

 # MQ PCF processor

-This code allows you to process a message in PCF format.
+This code builds on pymqi  allows you to process a message in PCF format.

-## Processing PCF data into a dict
+## Processing MQ PCF data into a dict

-It returns a list of dict with the data from the different structures, and with internal numbers converted to strings where applicable.
+You use pymqi to get data from an MQ Queue, then mqpcf can parse this data to create a dict with the data from the different structures, and with internal numbers converted to strings where applicable.

-You use pymqi to get a message, then you can use this code to process it.

 The output would be